ganesh-legend/certified-kubernetes-administrator/Network-Policy/lab-exercise/README.md

 kubectl get svc,pod
 ```

 This creates a deployment of the nginx image and exposes it as a service listening on port 80.
 The kubectl get command is used to confirm that both the service and pod were created successfully.
+It automatically creates label for deployment.
+Here, app:nginx label will be created for nginx deployment.

 2. Test the service by accessing it from another Pod:
 ```